1. Wander the Blue Streets

 Many things happen around the hustle and bustle of the main square in Chefchaouen: Plaza Uta El-Hammam.
 Sitting in the center of the medina, the square is surrounded by restaurants, shops, the Kasbah, and the Grand Mosque.
-The Grand Mosque is still used for religious worship so it is not open for tourists, however, its unique octagonal minaret can be viewed from the square.
-Sit by the tree, in the center of the cobbled square, and people watch for a break from sightseeing – a fun thing to do while in Chefchaouen.
+The Grand Mosque is still used for religious worship, so it is not open to tourists; however, its unique octagonal minaret can be viewed from the square.
+Sit by the tree in the center of the cobbled square, and people-watch for a break from sightseeing – a fun thing to do while in Chefchaouen.

 7. Enjoy the Nature Around Chefchaouen

-- Talassemtane National Park.– less than 45 minutes’ drive from Chefchaouen is this fantastic national park, full of natural wonders.
+- Talassemtane National Park: Less than a 45-minute drive from Chefchaouen lies this fantastic national park, full of natural wonders.
 Hire a guide to take you on some memorable hikes here.